 In 2011 Paris Saint-Germain, one of France’s top soccer clubs, was bought by Qatar Sports Investments (QSI).
 Since then, PSG have dominated French football with a budget way in excess of its rivals.
-This paper written by Compecon Director Patrick Massey and Vincent Hogan of UCD asks whether the success achieved by PSG represents value for money.
-While PSG operated close to the production frontier in terms of converting resources to points, i.e., it was relatively efficient, although in several seasons it scored vastly more points than was necessary to win Ligue 1.
-At the same time, we find that up to 2016/17 at least, PSG has under performed in the Champions League.
-Click here to download the paper.
+A paper by Compecon Director Patrick Massey and Vincent Hogan of UCD in the latest issue of the International Journal of Sport Finance asks whether the success achieved by PSG represents value for money.
+While PSG operated close to the production frontier in terms of converting resources to points, i.e., it was relatively efficient, although in several seasons it scored vastly more points (spent vastly more) than was necessary to win Ligue 1.
+However, at least up to 2016/17, PSG under performed in the Champions League given its budget compared to other teams in the competition.
+Click here to obtain a copy of the paper.

 Dublin 30th September – CCPC Clears Waste Merger on foot of undertakings

 The Competition and Consumer Protection Commission (CCPC) announced that it had cleared the proposed acquisition of Exomex by Pandagreen based on undertakings given by Panda to make certain divestments.
 The CCPC announcement stated that it had certain competition concerns in relation to the transaction but that these had been addressed by the undertakings offered by Pandagreen.
 Compecon advised Pandagreen in relation to the transaction.
 The CCPC is due to publish the reasons for its decision within 60 working days of its decision.
 They may provide interesting reading for business and merger practitioners.